Survival models and health sequences: Parameter estimation

 contains both a treatment effect and an effect due to the difference in survival times.
-In other words, the failure of the revival assumption does not necessarily complicate the interpretation of treatment effects.
+In other words, the fact that $Z$ and $T$ are not independent does not necessarily complicate the interpretation of treatment effects.
 By contrast with standard practice in the analysis of randomized trials with longitudinal responses, (Fitzmaurice, Laird and Ware 2011, section~5.6), it is most unnatural in this setting to work with the conditional distribution given the baseline outcomes $Y_i(0) \equiv Z_i(T_i)$.
-That is one reason for the recommendation in section~\ref{section_exch} that the baseline response be regarded as an integral part of the outcome sequence, not as a covariate.
+This is one reason why the baseline response should be regarded as an integral part of the outcome sequence, not as a covariate.
 Exchangeability implies distributional equality $Z_i(T_i) \sim Z_j(T_j)$ for individuals having the same covariate values, but it does not imply equality of conditional distributions given~$T$.
 On the presumption that treatment assignment is independent of baseline response values, we also have $Z_i(T_i)\sim Z_j(T_j)$ conditionally on treatment, whether or not $a_i, a_j$ are equal.
 Consequently, in order to satisfy the exchangeability assumption, it is necessary to introduce a null, pre-randomization, treatment level, $a_i(0) = a_j(0)$, common to all subjects.